Lake Tana, Stone Castles and Holy Wars – Ethiopia

 After a long walk, I finally reached Gorgora Nova, where I was welcomed by the site’s guardian and his family.
-This Ethiopian family live just aside the old ruins, and maintain the place safe and protected.
+This Ethiopian family lives just aside the old ruins, and maintain the place safe and protected.
 The strategic position of the ruins makes us understand why this was built there.
 You can see the whole lake shore.
-Very beautiful.
+Breathtaking.

-Whatever remains from the old Jesuit settlement was almost completely destroyed during an earthquake a few decades ago.
-There is a project, from the Ethiopian and the Portuguese Government, to rebuild and fix the whole ruin complex with funds from UNESCO, but when, we do not know.
+Whatever remains of the old Jesuit settlement was almost entirely destroyed by an earthquake a few decades ago.
+There is a project, from the Ethiopian and the Portuguese Government, to rebuild and fix the whole complex with funds from UNESCO, but when, we do not know.

 I’m positively sure that this will not last much longer.
 Will they come on time before this important part of history disappears?

 In the northern region of Gondar – Dembya district, there are other interesting historical sites: the Man Indeaba Monastery, the Stele of Mosoloni, the Monastery of Debresina Maryam, and the ruins of Emperor Susenyos’s palace.